Coktoco/Portfolio-Old/README.md

 ## Project Description

-This is my very first personal portxfolio website showcasing skills, experiences, and projects.
+This is my very first personal portfolio website showcasing skills, experiences, and projects.
 The site is designed to provide a comprehensive overview of my background, including my professional experience, skills, education, and interests.
 In fact, this website is one of the very first I built.
 Using bootstrap, I've decided to focus on perfect responsiveness and minimalistic design.

 **The website if available only in polish**